zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 Using templates within either a script tag, or the template option on the column object if the grid is being initialized from a div can format each cell in the grid.

-In this example, a template is used to format the email address as a hyperlink by using a template declared in a script block
+In this example, a template is used to format the email address as a hyperlink by using a template declared in a script block.

     <script id="template" type="text/x-kendo-tmpl">
         <tr>
             <td>